JaninaBistron/OriGamiNMRTest/README.md

 logfile$start <- lubridate::with_tz(logfile$start, "MET")
 ```

-- Save your resulting data als `logfile.Rda` and replace the logfile in the `data/custom` folder.
+- Save your resulting data as `logfile.Rda` and replace the logfile in the `data/custom` folder.

 7. Open `Custom.Rmd` in R Studio and run the file.
 An R-Markdown file will be generated.
 You will get information on your test items as well as on the test reliability.